AIM-Harvard/OncQA/README.md

-## OncQA: The Impact of Using an AI Chatbot to Respond to Patient Messages
+## OncQA: The effect of using a large language model to respond to patient messages

 ### Importance